Al-Kazimiyya Mosque

-The Kadhimiyya Mosque (مَسْجِد ٱلْكَاظِمِيَّة) is a Twelver Shi'ite mosque and shrine located in the Kādhimiya suburb of Baghdad, in the Baghdad Governorate of Iraq.
-It contains the tombs of the seventh and ninth Twelver Shī'ī Imāms, respectively Mūsā al-Kādhim and his grandson Muhammad al-Jawad.
-Also buried within the premises of this mosque are the historical scholars Shaykh Mufīd and Shaykh Naṣīr ad-Dīn aṭ-Ṭūsi.
-Directly adjacent to the mosque are two smaller shrines, belonging to the brothers Sayyid Raḍī (who compiled Nahjul-Balāghah) and Sayyid Murtadā and Qadi Abu Yusuf al-Ansari.
+The Kadhimiya Mosque (مَسْجِد ٱلْكَاظِمِيَّة), also known as the Jawadayn Shrine (العتبة الجوادية), is the mausoleums of the seventh and ninth Shia Imams, respectively Musa al-Kazim and his grandson Muhammad al-Jawad, located in the Kazimiya suburb of Baghdad, in the Baghdad Governorate of Iraq.
+It is a holy site in Shia Islam.

+Also buried within the premises of the shrine are the historical scholars Shaykh Mufīd and Shaykh Naṣīr ad-Dīn aṭ-Ṭūsi.
+Directly adjacent to the mosque are two smaller shrines, belonging to the brothers Sayyid Raḍī (who compiled Nahjul-Balāghah), Sayyid Murtadā, and Qadi Abu Yusuf al-Ansari.

-Historical background
+History

 The mosque was built on the site of a Quraysh cemetery, which was created with the original Round City of Baghdad in 762 CE.
 The cemetery in an old Arab town named "Shoneezi" (Meaning the Black Grain) was founded by Abbasid Caliph al-Mansur so that members of his family and internment can be buried in it.
 It is generally believed that Zubaidah bint Ja'far and al-Mansur himself were also buried in this location.
 The town, along with its tombs, would become al-Kadhimiya, an area and suburb located north of central Baghdad.
 This cemetery became the burial site of the seventh Twelver imam Musa al-Kadhim in 799, followed by his grandson, the ninth imam Muhammad al-Jawad, in 834 CE.
 The current building dates to the restoration carried out by the Safavid Iranian Shah Ismail I from 1502 to 1524.
 It was further ornamented by the Ottoman Sultan Suleiman the Magnificent after he conquered Baghdad in 1534.
 Since then, it has continued to be kept in a state of good repair.
 Similar to many other Islamic settlements throughout history, settlements throughout time started to develop around the mosque which came to be known as al-Kadhimiyya area.

 In 1611, the Ottoman Sultan and Caliph Ahmed I granted Jamal al-Din bin Mullah Ali, a descendant from Bani Shaiba, a firman, a royal decree, allowing him and his family to have full custodianship of the mosque and its shrine.
 Ancestors of Jamal became known as the al-Jamali family who were entrusted with the mosque and kept the firman.
 Among the most notable members of the al-Jamali family was Sheikh Abbas al-Jamali, who lived next to the mosque with visitors meeting him and was the father of Iraqi Statesman Muhammad Fadhel al-Jamali, who would become one of the founders of the United Nations in 1945.